katemayo/js-dc-8/04_functions/readme.md

 | 25 min | [Codealong](#codealong4) | Local and Global Scope Usage |
 | 5 min | [Conclusion](#conclusion) | Final Questions & Exit Tickets |

->Note: The content in this lesson can be challenging for students with limited programming experience.
-Make sure to check for understanding as you go and spend additional time on any of the following sections if necessary.

 ### Objectives

 *After this lesson, students will be able to:*